vmware-archive/nsxraml/md-version/nsxvapi.md

 since the Edge deployed are displayed.
 When no end time is specified, the current Edge Manager time is set as endTime.
 Each record has the stats of 5 minutes granularity.
+This API is not supported for Distributed Logical Routers.

 ### /4.0/edges/{edgeId}/statistics/interfaces
 Working With Interface Statistics